ldproxy for VS Code

 - Command

-Create new entities: provides a graphical wizard to automatically generate provider and service configurations from data sources.
+Create Configuration Files: provides a graphical wizard to automatically generate provider and service configurations from data sources and to generate value configurations (currently only MapLibre styles).

 - IntelliSense: shows available properties in YAML configuration files.